gregconradismith/computational-biology-lab-at-william-and-mary-examples/README.md

 ## Decription

-Most of the contents of this repository are _examples_ or _helps_ that are organized topically, e.g., the directory/folder titled 'LaTeX' includes example '.tex' files and other resources to help you learn how to typeset publication-quality mathematical equations.
-The folders *Nonlinear Dynamics* and *Linear Algebra* contain links to recommended texts and videos as well as Matlab scripts and Sagemath Jupyter Notebooks
+Most of the contents of this repository are _examples_ or _helps_ organized topically.
+For example, the directory/folder titled `LaTeX` includes example '.tex' files and other resources to help you learn how to typeset publication-quality mathematical equations.
+The folders `Nonlinear Dynamics` and `Linear Algebra` contain links to recommended videos, Matlab scripts, and Sagemath Jupyter Notebooks to help you explore these mathematical topics.

 ## Author